LaVi-Lab/FTTT/README.md

 ## 📊 FTTT Experiments

-Belows are commands to reproduce all of our experiments on FTTT and other test-time scaling baselines:
+Below are commands to reproduce all of our experiments on FTTT and other test-time scaling baselines:

 ```bash
 # Revision